emory-cs-infovis-master/critique-vis/README.md

-# Homework 4: Critique a Visualization
+# HW 6: Critique a Visualization

 The assignment has two parts: